 To emphasize it more, Windows OS wins another round here.

 Both operating systems include a good deal of support for users with disabilities, but Microsoft has consistently made more of a priority.
 Both have screen magnification, text narration, Braille support, sticky and slow key entry, and voice input, but with Windows, a blind person can set up the system by voice.
 Microsoft has even added the ability to control the computer with your eyes, as shown in the photo above.

 Microsoft has American Sign Language support by videophone and a free BeMyEyes app that “connects blind and low vision people with volunteers for visual assistance through a live video call.”
 At a Microsoft Build conference, one of the company’s developers, who is blind, demonstrated an AR app running on the HoloLens that described people’s emotions to him in real-time based on their expressions, using the company’s Seeing AI technology.
 The company has even published a Seeing AI app for Apple’s iOS.

 The May 2019 Update of Windows 10 goes even further, adding accessibility improvements like a new dashboard and more languages for Narrator, and drawing using only the keyboard in Paint.

 Windows OS also wins the final round.

 Summing up our results, Windows OS wins 10 rounds while Mac OS gets 2 points.
 In the remaining 5 rounds, there’s a tie!

 Overall, the best OS in town this 2019 remains to be Windows OS.
-And what’s a better news?
-You can also install Windows OS on Macbook whereas Mac OS is only compatible on Apple devices.
-So Windows OS don’t only get to dominte the world of laptops but also Apple.
+And what’s better news?
+You can also install Windows OS on Macbook, whereas Mac OS is only compatible with Apple devices.
+So Windows OS doesn’t only get to dominate the world of laptops but also Apple.